ncatlab/nlab-content/pages/8/9/4/7/7498/content.md

   \,.
 $$

-Observing that $E G$ itself as a groupoid has the nerve
+Observing that $E G = G//G$ itself as a groupoid has the nerve

 $$
   (E G)_\bullet